vereis/blog/apps/blog/priv/posts/20240903100331_ecto_query_composition.md

 ### Rolling it Out

-Once we started implementing this behaviour all over the place at my current job, we agreed that this was how we wanted to write queries going forwards.
+Once we started implementing this behaviour everywhere, we agreed that this was how we wanted to write queries going forward.

 We noticed the following things in our usage: